kcsliang/project-1/README.md

 Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
 - The load balancer protects the **availability** aspect of security.
 The off-loading function of a load balancer defends against distributed denial of service (DDoS) attacks.
-- The jump box is a secure device that alla dmins first connect to before launching any administrative task.
+- The jump box is a secure device that all admins first connect to before launching any administrative task.
 It is an origin point used to connect to other servers or untrusted environments, like the internet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network traffic and system logs.
 - Filebeat monitors the log files or locations that you specify, collects log events and forwards them to Elasticsearch or Logstash for indexing.
 - Metricbeat collects system-level CPU usage, memory, file system, disk IO, and network IO statistics,  as well as top-like statistics for every process running on your systems.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name              | Function           | IP Address | Operating System |
 |-------------------|--------------------|------------|------------------|